 There are many certification options open to forensic accountants, but the two most widely recognized are the Association of Certified Fraud Examiner (ACFE) Certified Fraud Examiner (CFE) and the American Institute of Certified Public Accountant (AICPA) Certified in Financial Forensics Credential (CFF).
 Many fraud examiner positions will require one of these credentials, and even if they do not, certified forensic accountants earn on average 25% more than their uncertified colleagues.

+The Bureau of Labor Statistics (BLS) predicts 13% job growth for accountants and auditors by 2022.
+The growth of all forensic accounting jobs should correspond with this rate, if not exceed it due increasing financial regulations, with some estimates predicting a 20% growth in demand for investigative auditors.
 Below, we have broken down some of the most common career paths and included potential salary data sourced from the Association of Certified Fraud Examiners.
 It is not uncommon to jump between these types of employment as someone progresses in their career and hones in on an area of interest.